requirejs/example-jquery-shim/README.md

 ###File structure

 - tools/
-    build.js
+    - build.js
-    r.js
+    - r.js

 - www/
-    app.html
+    - app.html
-    js/
+    - js/
-      app.js
+      - app.js
-      lib/
+      - lib/
-        jquery.js
+        - jquery.js
-        jquery.alpha.js
+        - jquery.alpha.js
-        jquery.beta.js
+        - jquery.beta.js
-        require.js
+        - require.js
-      app/
+      - app/
-        main.js
+        - main.js

 ###How to see it in action

 Just serve up the www/ folder using any web server you'd like.
-If you have python installed, an easy way is to navigate into the www/ directory and type `python -m SimpleHttpServer`
+If you have python installed, an easy way is to navigate into the www/ directory and type `python -m SimpleHTTPServer`

 ###How to optimize ut using r.js
 To use the optimizer, you need [node.js](http://nodejs.org) or Java 6 installed.
 These instructions assume Node is being used.
 See the [Optimization page](http://requirejs.org/docs/optimization.html]for more information.